islam-education/islam-education/docs/basic-knowledge/haram.md

 Shirk is the greatest sin in Islam.
 It means worshipping others besides Allah or associating partners with Him.

-> “Indeed, Allah does not forgive associating partners with Him, but He forgives what is less than that for whom He wills.”
+> “Indeed, Allah does not forgive associating others with Him (in worship), but forgives anything else of whoever He wills.
+And whoever associates others with Allah has indeed committed a grave sin.”
 > — Qur'an 4:48

 Examples: